 Colin Rand – Chair

-Colin joined the Board of Governors in February 2015 as one of our Parent Governors.
-He became Chair in September 2019 and continues to act as Communications Link Governor.
-A management consultant by profession, Colin works advising multinational companies on a range of business and management issues and has extensive experience working with complex organisations on topics including governance, cost control and operational strategy.
+Colin joined the Board of Governors in February 2015 and is one of our Foundation Governors.
+He became Chair in September 2019.
+Colin works as a management consultant, advising multinational companies on a range of business and management issues and has extensive experience working with complex organisations on topics including governance, cost control and operational strategy.

-As a member of the Board of Governors, he is keen to support the school leadership in ensuring the school is managed as well as possible and as a parent of two children at St Agatha’s, Colin is keen to see the school continue to grow and succeed as a school which fosters the all-round learning of all the children in a supportive and caring environment.
+As a member of the Board of Governors, he is keen to support the school leadership in ensuring the school is managed as well as possible and wants to see the school continue to succeed as a school which fosters the all-round learning of all the children in a supportive and caring environment.

 Elizabeth Cahill – Headteacher